Analysis of Variance

 In this session, we will work with the cars dataset that we have used previously:

-Specifically, we will use ANOVA to test whether the power of cars varies according to how many cylinders they have.
-Let’s start by plotting a boxplot of this relationship:
+Specifically, we will use ANOVA to test whether the (log-transformed) total abundance of beetles varies according to land use Let’s start by plotting a boxplot of this relationship:

 library(ggplot2)

-It certainly looks as though cars with more cylinders tend to be more powerful, but we will use an ANOVA to test whether this is a statistically significant relationship.
+It certainly looks as though there is higher beetle abundance in natural forests compared to pastures, but we will use an ANOVA to test whether this is a statistically significant relationship.

 Manual Calculation of ANOVA